 - 1 15- ounce can coconut milk

 - 1 teaspoon coconut sugar or brown sugar

 - 1 large sweet potato (or 2 medium-small ones) cubed

 - 1 15- ounce can chickpeas drained (or 1.5 cups cooked chickpeas)

 - 1 tablespoon soy sauce or coconut aminos

 - juice of 1 lime or to taste

 - 2 cups fresh spinach

-Remove the lid and taste the curry.
-Adjust flavors with soy sauce/coconut aminos for saltiness and lime juice for acidity.
+- Remove the lid and taste the curry.
+Adjust flavors with soy sauce/coconut aminos for saltiness and a squeeze of lime juice for acidity.

-Serve this Chickpeas Sweet Potato Curry alongside steamed rice or quinoa.
-Serve with chopped cilantro and lime wedges.
+- Serve this Chickpeas Sweet Potato Curry alongside steamed rice or quinoa.
+Serve with chopped cilantro (fresh coriander) and lime wedges.